 The University is committed to the Widening Participation agenda and invests considerable money and effort each year on its work with schools and young people.
+This can be clearly demonstrated by our work in the Network of Hope, providing educational opportunities for people and communities with limited access to higher education.
+The University's Access and Participation Plan has been accepted by the Office for Students and we will continue to strive to ensure that all students have the same opportunities to succeed regardless of race, background or financial hardship.

-The University's Access Agreement has been approved by the Office of Fair Access and hardship loans are available for students who experience financial difficulties.
+The University has continued to provide hardship loans for students who experience financial difficulties and scholarships to reward academic excellence.
 There are also a range of facilities available for disabled students to ensure that they are not disadvantaged in any way and are able to fully participate in the life of the University.
-The University continues to beat its benchmarks in the Higher Education Statistical Agency's Performance Indicators for students from state schools, low participation neighbourhoods, socio-economic classes 4-7 and for students with disabilities.